Looking Closely at the Growth Curve for OGE Energy Corp. (OGE)

 OGE Energy Corp.
-(NYSE:OGE) went up by 1.64% from its latest closing price compared to the recent 1-year high of $35.24.
-The company’s stock price has collected 2.27% of gains in the last five trading sessions.
-Press Release reported on 04/12/21 that OGE Energy Corp. first quarter 2021 earnings webcast
+(NYSE:OGE) went down by -1.07% from its latest closing price compared to the recent 1-year high of $35.24.
+The company’s stock price has collected 1.28% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that OG&E announces 5-megawatt solar expansion at Choctaw Nation/OG&E Solar Energy Center in Durant, Oklahoma

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.